-Figure 84 - Wheel & Tire Installation
+Figure 84. - Wheel & Tire Installation

-- 1. Installation of wheel and tire assemblies. - 2.
-Adjust the axle to the outer most position. - a.
-Install the left- and right-hand wheel and tire assemblies on the hub and spindle assembly.
-Larger distance of the dish in on the 8 row 22/6 row 30; dish out on the 8 row 30 & 12 row 22.
-Tires in the ground drive direction (Lugs point rearward on the top of the tire). - Secure each wheel and tire assembly to the hub and spindle assembly using ten nuts provided. - Install the rubber flap to the inside of the axle to close up where the axle had extended over the grabrolls.
+- 2. Adjust the axle to the outermost position. - a.
+Install the left and right-hand wheel and tire assemblies on the hub and spindle assembly.
+Larger distance of the dish in on the 8 row 22/ 6 row 30; dish out on the 8 row 30 & 12 row 22.
+Tires in the ground drive direction (lugs point rearward on the top of the tire). - b.
+Secure each wheel and tire assembly to the hub and spindle assembly using the ten nuts provided. - c.
+Install the rubber flap to the inside of the axle to close up where the axle had extended over the grabrolls.

-Figure 85 - Axle Grate Installation
+Figure 85. - Axle Grate Installation